-Canon G16 versus Panasonic LX100
+Canon G16 vs Panasonic LX100

-The Canon PowerShot G16 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in August 2013 and September 2014.
+The Canon PowerShot G16 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in August 2013 and September 2014.
 Both the G16 and the LX100 are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and a Four Thirds (LX100) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Panasonic provides 12.7 MP.
+The Canon has a resolution of 12 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (8 percent) than the Canon G16.
 However, the LX100 is markedly heavier (10 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the LX100 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon G1 X Mark II||116 mm||74 mm||66 mm||553 g||240||n||Feb 2014||799||ebay.com|

 |4.||Canon SL1||117 mm||91 mm||69 mm||407 g||380||n||Mar 2013||549||ebay.com|